 <p>Contact: Ted Lewis: 415-225-3787 or Tony Newman: 646-335-5384</p>

-“Our purpose is to honor our victims, to make their names and faces visible, and to raise awareness of the unbearable pain and loss caused by the drug war – a war that has torn apart so many families and devoured so many young lives in Mexico, as well as the United States,” Sicilia said.
-“As neighbors, we must continue building a bi-national people’s movement in order to force our governments to fulfill their shared responsibility for protecting families and communities on both sides of the border.”
+“Our purpose is to honor our victims, to make their names and faces visible,” Sicilia said.
+“We will travel across the United States and Canada to raise awareness of the unbearable pain and loss caused by the drug war – and of the enormous shared responsibility for protecting families and communities in all three of our countries.”

-Javier Sicilia comes with a profoundly moving story and message.
+Sicilia comes with a profoundly moving story and message.
 His 24-year-old son, Juan Francisco, was killed along with six friends by cartel henchmen in 2011.
-Instead of grieving privately, Sicilia made his pain and rage public in an open letter with the refrain "Estamos hasta la madre!" (colloquial Mexican Spanish for "We've had it!"), in which he called all sides of the conflict to a moral reckoning.
+Instead of grieving privately, Sicilia made his pain and rage public with an open letter with the refrain "Estamos hasta la madre!" (colloquial Mexican Spanish for "We've had it!"), calling on all sides of the conflict — including the United States, whose drug and gun market is fully implicated — to a moral reckoning.
 He is a founder of the Movement for Peace with Justice and Dignity and has led several marches and caravans across Mexico and the U.S.

-About the Movement for Peace with Justice & Dignity:
+About the Movement for Peace with Justice and Dignity: http://www.movimientoporlapaz.mx (in Spanish) http://www.Caravanforpeace.org (in English)